StuffzEZ/stuffzez.github.io/README.md

 - v4.0 - Added Badge Generator Tool
 - v4.5 - Removed Badge Generator
 - v4.6 - Fixed Bugs And Added Support For Games That Will Come In The Future
+- v5.0 - Added Games And ReCaptcha
+- v5.5 - Added Q&A

 # Version

-### v5.0
+### v5.5
-- Added Games
+- Added Q&A
-- Started Adding ReCaptcha
+- Updated Navigation Bar
+- Fix Navigation Bar Bug
-- Added Link To Other Website
+- Added Search Analytics On Q&A Tab
+- Now On Google Search